FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 <!--more-->

 The focus of this release was improving performance.
-In fact, I hereby dub it the "Performance panther" release.
+In fact, I hereby dub it the "Performance Panther" release.

 All in all there are 21 issues, enhancements, and bug fixes included in the 1.47 releases.
 As always, please see the [release notes](/docs/v1/tech/release-notes#version-1-47-1) for a full breakdown of the changes between 1.46 and 1.47, including any schema changes.